trepo/gedcomx-date-js/README.md

 Will be a string set to the version of GedcomXDate.

 ### GedcomXDate.getDuration(startDate, endDate)
-Returns the Duration between the startDate and endDate, or throws an error if startDate >= endDate
+Returns the Duration between the startDate and endDate, or throws an error if startDate >= endDate.

 ### GedcomXDate.daysInMonth(month, year)
 Returns the number of days in the month for the given year.